Robert Indiana: Biography

 Robert Indiana was born Robert Clark in New Castle, Indiana, and was adopted as an infant by Earl Clark and Carmen Watters.
 After his parents divorced, he relocated to Indianapolis to live with his father so he could attend Arsenal Technical High School (1942–1946), from which he graduated as valedictorian of his class.

 After serving for three years in the United States Army Air Forces, Indiana studied at the Art Institute of Chicago (1949–1953), the Skowhegan School of Painting and Sculpture in Maine (summer 1953) and Edinburgh University and Edinburgh College of Art (1953–1954).
 He returned to the United States in 1954 and settled in New York City.

-In New York, Indiana's partner Ellsworth Kelly, whom he met in 1956, helped him find a loft on Coenties Slip.
-On Coenties Slip he met neighboring artists like Jack Youngerman, Agnes Martin and Cy Twombly, with whom he shared his studio for a time.
-In 1958 he changed his name to Indiana.
+In New York, Indiana's romantic partner Ellsworth Kelly, whom he met in 1956, helped him find a loft on Coenties Slip.
+On Coenties Slip, Kelly introduced Indiana to neighboring artists like Jack Youngerman, Agnes Martin and Cy Twombly, with whom he shared his studio for a time.
+It was around this time when Indiana and Kelly established their romantic relationship.
+Kelly would go on to become a mentor for Indiana, and later convince him to make the shift to the hard edge style that quickly became a fan favorite.

+An interview with Indiana later in life reveals that Indiana only saw himself as equal with Kelly.
+Although Indiana claims to be inspired by his homefront, The Slip, and Life Magazine, his biggest inspiration of all was Kelly.

-Indiana's career took off in the early 1960s after Alfred H. Barr, Jr., bought The American Dream, I for the Museum of Modern Art.
+In 1958 he changed his surname to Indiana.
+His career took off in the early 1960s after Alfred H. Barr Jr., bought The American Dream, I for the Museum of Modern Art.

 In 1964, Indiana moved from Coenties Slip to a five-story building at Spring Street and the Bowery.
 In the summer of 1969, he visited Life magazine photographer Elliot Elisofon on the Island of Vinalhaven and began renting the upstairs of the 100 year old Victorian-style Odd Fellows Hall named "The Star of Hope" in the island town of Vinalhaven, Maine.
 Indiana was drawn to the Odd Fellows insignia which consists of three interlocking links.
-“The three links of course are truth and friendship, and the important link in the middle just happens to be love.
-So I think I was fated to end my life in an Odd Fellows Lodge” — Robert IndianaHalf a century earlier, Marsden Hartley had made his escape to the same island.
+The three links of course are truth and friendship, and the important link in the middle just happens to be love.
+So I think I was fated to end my life in an Odd Fellows Lodge — Robert IndianaHalf a century earlier, Marsden Hartley had made his escape to the same island.
 Indiana discovered a great affinity to Marsden Hartley to whom he pays homage in a series of work in the late 1980s.
 When Elisofon died in 1973, Indiana bought the lodge for $10,000 from his estate.
 He moved in full-time when he lost his lease on the Bowery in 1978.